david-topping/david-topping/README.md

 ## Outside of work

-### 🥫 Food Facts Friends — Food Bank Website
+### 🥫 Food Facts Friends: Food Bank Website
 This is my main side project at the moment.

 I’m developing and maintaining the website for **Food Facts Friends**, a local food bank charity.

 🔗 https://foodfactsfriends.org.uk

-It’s a deliberately practical project — no over-engineering, just building something useful for real people.
+It’s a deliberately practical project, no over-engineering, just building something useful for real people.

 If you’re interested in working together on a **side project, charity website, or small product**, feel free to get in touch.